glassBead-tc/glassBead-001-atris/README.md

 1. Interpret user queries about Audius data.
 2. Select the appropriate API endpoint based on the query.
 3. Make requests to the Audius API.
-4. Retrieve and format data from the API, specifically for trending tracks.
+4. Retrieve and format data from the API, specifically for searching tracks.
+5. Provide specific answers to queries about track information, such as identifying the artist of a particular track.

-The agent now provides a formatted list of the top trending tracks on Audius, including track title, artist name, and play count.
+The agent now provides targeted responses to queries about specific tracks, including artist information.

 ## Running Atris